 - 1 cup sesame seeds optional

 - Prepare the Spicy Peanut Sauce first.
 This can be made up to a few days in advance.
 Blend all peanut sauce ingredients in a blender or food processor until smooth.
 Set aside if using right away, or refrigerate (or freeze) if making it in advance.

 - Bring a large pot of lightly salted water to a boil.
 Add rice vermicelli to water and cook for 3 - 4 minutes, stirring after 2 minutes to break up noodles.
 Remove from heat, drain and rinse thoroughly with cold water.
 Set aside.

-- Prepare all vegetables and transfer to a large bowl.
+Prepare all vegetables and transfer to a large bowl with the cooled noodles.
 Just before serving, toss with the peanut sauce and garnish with cilantro, peanuts, and optional sesame seeds.

 - Make it a complete meal by serving with Easy Thai Chicken Skewers.

 Kitchen tools I used to make this Super Crunchy Thai Noodle Salad

 Do you have a herb keeper like this one?
 I am continually amazed at how long it keeps herbs fresh!
 I used to buy a bunch of cilantro for a recipe, use half of it and find the other half turned to slime in the refrigerator a few days later.
 This herb keeper has paid for itself several times over.

 This post contains affiliate links through amazon.com.
 If you purchase something through my site, I receive a small commission, paid by Amazon, not by you.
 It helps to offset the cost of maintaining my site.
 Thanks for supporting Flavour & Savour!